-During the molding cycle, thermoset plastics undergo an irreversible chemical reaction or cure brought on by heat, pressure and time.
-Once cured, they cannot be reshaped by melting and reprocessing as is the case for thermoplastics.
+Unlike Nylon and other thermoplastics, thermoset plastic materials, during the molding cycle, undergo an irreversible chemical reaction or cure brought on by heat, pressure and time.
+Once cured, thermoset plastic materials cannot be reshaped by melting and reprocessing as is the case for thermoplastics.
 Cured thermosets possess a highly cross-linked chemical structure enabling them to retain their mechanical and electrical properties as well as dimensional control over a wide temperature range.
 All thermosets molded by Rebling undergo a "deflashing" process after molding.
 This deflashing operation eliminates the undesirable excess material that by design is evident on parting lines and vent passages.

 Phenolic, the oldest polymer, is known for its excellent high temperature resistance.
 When properly post cured, some heat resistant phenolics can withstand up to a 550°F operating environment.
 Phenolic molded parts exhibit a glossy finish and a high surface hardness.
 As with other plastic materials, phenolics can be compounded with various fillers to alter the materials properties.
 These include wood flour, minerals and glass fiber reinforcement.
 Phenolics are used in applications such as rocket motors, electrical motor brush holders, handles for cook wear and wherever plastics need to operate at elevated temperatures.